ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+x=3 and y=10.
+The values of x and y change.
+I'm not sure what the question "do the variables change" means.

 ## Question 4